nats-io/nats-site/content/documentation/server/gnatsd-container.md

 # NATS Server Containerization

 The NATS server is provided as a Docker image that you can run using the Docker daemon.
-The NATS server Docker image is extremely lightweight, coming in at a mere 3 MB is size.
+The NATS server Docker image is extremely lightweight, coming in at a mere 3 MB in size.

 Synadia actively maintains and supports the NATS server Docker image.